Welcome to the Bentley Historical Library!

 - Researchers must leave coats and other outerwear in the coatroom.

-- All briefcases, book bags, handbags, books, newspapers, and other personal belongings must be left in the coatroom.
-Coin-returned lockers are located in the coatroom.
-They require a $0.25 deposit, which is returned when the locker is opened.
+- All briefcases, book bags, handbags, books, newspapers, and other personal belongings must be left in the lockers which are located in the coatroom.

 - Cell phone and scanner use is prohibited in the Reading Room.